Frequently Asked Questions

 what is gold filled jewelry?

-gold filled jewelry is jewelry that is plated with gold (all too weld uses mostly 14k and 18k gold) but is filled with an alternate metal. this metal is typically silver, brass, or steel.
+gold filled jewelry is jewelry that is plated with gold (all too weld uses mostly 14k and 18k gold) but is filled with an alternate metal. this metal is typically silver, brass, or steel. the plating is much thicker than a gold-plated jewelry piece.

 does permanent jewelry tarnish or wear?